 I don't think there's anything they could have done differently.
 But as a physician, I wish someone had told me that your patient might be looking at you but be interpreting things very differently.
 The patient’s experience might be very different than your very own.
 So you may be speaking in a whisper, but your patient could be hearing a scream.
 And I think having that understanding as a treating provider, that the experience you're trying to give to a patient may not be the experience they're actually getting, and that there's a disconnect...
-I wish they would have been, “How do you feel, what do you need?"
+I wish they would have said, “How do you feel, what do you need?"

 And I don't think as a physician, we're empathetic to the plight of patients who are dependent upon us for their everything.
 Patients would come to me hemorrhaging, and I would try to reassure the patients "Don't worry, the blood doesn't bother me."
 They would look horrified that I was going to witness them in that vulnerable state.

 But you know what?
 I didn't really get it.
 It's a vulnerability that you don't want others to see.
 One of the most traumatizing things for me as a patient was lying in my urine and feces.
 For a month I was vulnerable, and I hated it.
 All I could think of was "Somebody please come and clean me up."